gnosisguild/zodiac-mod-starter-kit/README.md

 ## Deployment

 For "normal deployment" where the master copy is used directly.
+This can be useful for easily deploying and testing your module locally (for instance via Hardhat Network).

 ```
 yarn hardhat deploy